facelessuser/coloraide/docs/src/markdown/gamut.md

     OkLCh as the gamut mapping color space. `oklch-chroma` is our implementation of the CSS Level 4 color specification.

     OkLCh is a very new color space to be used in the field of gamut mapping.
 While CIELCh is not perfect, its weakness are known.
-OkLCh does seem to have certain quirks of its own, and may have may have more.
+OkLCh does seem to have certain quirks of its own, and may have more that have yet to be discovered.
     While we have not made `oklch-chroma` our default yet, we have exposed the algorithm so users can begin exploring it.

 ### Why Not Just Clip?

-In current web browsers, clipping is the default way in which out of gamut colors have been handled.
+In the past, clipping has been the default way in which out of gamut colors have been handled in web browsers.
 It is fast, and has generally been fine as most browsers have been constrained to using sRGB.
-But as modern browsers begin to adopt more wide gamut monitors such as Display P3, and CSS grows to support an assortment of wide and ultra wide color spaces, representing the best intent of an out of gamut color becomes more important.
+But as modern browsers begin to adopt more wide gamut monitors such as Display P3, and CSS grows to support an assortment of wide and ultra wide color spaces, representing the best intent of an out of gamut color becomes even more important.

-ColorAide uses a default gamut mapping algorithm that performs gamut mapping in the CIELCh color space using chroma reduction coupled with minimum ∆E (MINDE).
+ColorAide currently uses a default gamut mapping algorithm that performs gamut mapping in the CIELCh color space using chroma reduction coupled with minimum ∆E (MINDE).
 This approach is meant to preserve enough of the important attributes of the out of gamut color as is possible, mostly preserving both lightness and hue, hue being the attribute that people are most sensitive to.
 MINDE is used to abandon chroma reduction and clip the color when the color is very close to being in gamut.
 MINDE also allows us to catch cases where the geometry of the color space's gamut is such that we may slip by higher chroma options resulting in undesirable, aggressive chroma reduction.
+While CIELCh is not a perfect color space, and we may use a different color space in the future, this method is generally more accurate that using clipping alone.

 Below we have an example of using chroma reduction with MINDE.
 It can be noted that chroma is reduced until we are very close to being in gamut.
 The MINDE helps us catch the peak of the yellow shape as, otherwise, we would have continued